lorenzorapetti/bookshelf-joi/README.md

 ## `buildValidation`

 This method gets called when the `saving` event gets emitted, so you get access to all the event parameters.
-In this way you can some manipolation like:
+In this way you can do some manipolation, like:

 ```javascript
 const User = Bookshelf.Model.extend({